 Additional things to remember in growing succulents

 Succulents grow well in slightly acidic soil.
 However, if your soil is highly acidic, you can add some materials with lime content.
 Too much acidity is not good for your succulents.
-For busy growers like us who don’t have time to spend in making the right mixture or monitor the right acid content for their soil mixture, buying a ready-to-plant soil can be the best option.
+For busy growers like us who don’t have time to make the right potting mixture or monitor the right acid content for their soil mixture, buying a ready-to-plant soil can be the best option.

 For years, I trusted one potting soil for our succulents.
 Because I don’t have ample time to go to nearby suppliers, I normally buy it from Amazon.
 They call it Bonsai Jack Succulent and Cactus Soil Gritty Mix.
 What I like about this succulent soil is that it is fast draining.
 I don’t have to worry about over-watering the plants…

 One of the pots I use for our outdoor succulents is the Sun-E 2.5 Inch Owl Pot Ceramic Flowing Glaze Base Serial Succulent Pot.
 This pot is also perfect for indoor succulents.
 The cuteness of these pots will surely add to the ambiance inside the house.

-For our indoor succulents, I use the Umbra Trigg Hanging Planter Wall Décor Container.
+For our indoor succulents, I often use this one.
 This one is some of our most favorite pot or succulent planter.
 You can easily hang it on the wall perfectly.
-It is not just a pot, it is also decorative material that will surely add to your home’s sophisticated and relaxing ambiance.
+It is not just a pot, it is also decorative material that will surely add to your sophisticated and relaxing ambiance.
 It comes with a modern design.
 Created for different plant sizes.
 It will level up your home, office, bathroom decor.

 If you have a clean white space to decorate with succulents, you can use the 10-inch rectangular modern minimalist ceramic succulent pot.
 It looks clean and elegant.
 It comes with a removable draining tray for easy disposal of excess water.
-The pot also has two drainage holes to keep the succulent’s roots from rotting.
+The pot also has two drainage holes to keep the succulent roots from rotting.

 Related: Potting Pebbles for Succulents

 For years, I am making our own succulent pots.
 There are many ways you can make it.
 But in this guide, I only like to share two ways which could certainly help along the way.
 Doing this requires a few tools you probably at home.

+- Step 1.
 Mix a small amount of cement with water in the basin.
 Make sure that the mixture is not too thick or sticky.
 Keep its liquid form.
 Mix it thoroughly.

+- Step 2.
 Soak the cloth in the mixture.
 A durable cloth is the best.
 Oftentimes, I use a towel.

+- Step 3.
 The next step is to hang the soaked cloth on something that has your chosen shape.
 If you want a round pot, for instance, you need the bottom of the pale hanged inversely to shape the cloth.
 Then let it dry for a couple of days.
 The design, shape, and size will depend on you.
 If you want bigger and round pot, then you need bigger materials.
 As the cement dried, the cloth starts to take shape.
 Then you can apply paint on it.
 You can have any color you wish.
 I use this technique not only for succulent pots but also for other plants.
 For succulents though, I use smaller materials.
 With this strategy, your creativity is your only limit.

 Well, like other plants, succulents start from seeds.
 But as mentioned, succulents are far different from other plants.
 This means that a different type of care may be needed.
 With that said, I will share with you how to grow succulents from seeds.

 It takes good seeds to grow succulents